dustinlacewell/deconf/README.md

 ------------------------

 A basic mechanism is supplied for ensuring that the passed parameter value is of a specific type.
-By supplying a type value to the @parameter's `ensure_type` keyword arguement any value passed in will be validated with an isinstance check.
+By supplying a type value to the `@parameter`'s `ensure_type` keyword arguement any value passed in will be validated with an *isinstance check*.

     >>> @parameter('bars', ensure_type=list)